hazardous-sun/genetic-alghoritm/README.md

 ## Code Explanation

-The code implements a basic Genetic Algorithm to optimize the function f(x) = x + 2sin(x).
+The code implements a basic Genetic Algorithm to optimize the function $f(x) = x + 2sin(x)$.
 Here's a brief overview of the key components:

 * Solution class: This class represents a candidate solution in the search space.
-It holds a binary string of a fixed length and provides methods to calculate its fitness value (based on the function f(x)), convert the binary string to a real number, perform mutations, and perform single-point crossover with another solution.
+It holds a binary string of a fixed length and provides methods to calculate its fitness value (based on the function $f(x)$), convert the binary string to a real number, perform mutations, and perform single-point crossover with another solution.
 * GeneticAlgorithm class: This class manages the population of solutions, performs selection using a tournament selection approach, applies crossover and mutation operations, and iterates through generations to evolve the